FreeCAD/FreeCAD/src/Mod/Path/Tools/README.md

    see below for details.
 1. Each template has its own set of parameters, fill them with the tool's values.
 1. Select additional parameters
-1. Save the tool under the name that makes sense to you
+1. Save the tool under path/file that makes sense to you

 ## How to create a new tool bit Template

 A tool bit template represents the physical shape of a tool.
-It does not completely desribe the bit, for that some additional parameters are needed which will be added when an actual bit is parametrized from the template.
+It does not completely desribe the bit - for that some additional parameters are needed which will be added when an actual bit is parametrized from the template.

 1. Create a new FreeCAD document
-1. Open the `PartDesign` workbench, create a body and give the body the name you want to show up in the bit selection.
+1. Open the `PartDesign` workbench, create a body and give the body a label you want to show up in the bit selection.
 1. Create a sketch in the XZ plane and draw half the profile of the bit.
    * Put the top center of the bit on the origin (0,0)
 1. For any constraint serving as a parameter for the tool (like overall Length) create a named constraint